 Vero Programs 12 Machines on 9 Partner Stands at Mach

-DMG Mori ran Edgecam on their DMU 60 Evo Linear machine with a 5-axis simultaneous program, and an NTX 2000 for mill/turning operations.
-UK Showroom Manager Christopher Cooper says MACH was the perfect venue to highlight their top level engineering expertise and their machine tools.
+DMG Mori ran EDGECAM on their DMU 60 Evo Linear machine with a 5-axis simultaneous program, and an NTX 2000 for mill/turning operations.
+UK Showroom Manager Christopher Cooper says MACH was the perfect venue to highlight their top level engineering expertize and their machine tools.

-“The linear machine is especially dynamic, moving at 80 metres a minute, and we created an impeller from an aluminium block which was the maximum size for our handling system – 410 mm wide and 200 mm high.
-We used Edgecam to produce code which would show the machine’s full capabilities, moving the part around and removing material in the most efficient way.
+“The linear machine is especially dynamic, moving at 80 metres a minute, and we created an impeller from an aluminum block which was the maximum size for our handling system – 410 mm wide and 200 mm high.
+We used EDGECAM to produce code which would show the machine’s full capabilities, moving the part around and removing material in the most efficient way.

 Vero’s UK Strategic Partnership Manager Wesley Tonks says: “Partnering in this way gives a better understanding of a manufacturer’s specific requirements, and allows the machine tool supplier to introduce the applicable Vero solution.”